 The all-through International School of Vietnam (ISV) will soon become the new Reigate Grammar School Vietnam, making it the first UK private school to open in the country.

 Here’s a school that has carved out its own learning path to a university education.
-It follows the International Baccalaureate Primary Years Programme (PYP) for Grades 1 – 5, then shifts to the Cambridge curriculum from middle school for Grades 6 – 12.
+It follows the International Baccalaureate Primary Years Programme (PYP) for Grades 1 – 5, then shifts to the Cambridge curriculum from middle school for Grades 6 – 10, and the IB Diploma Programme in Grades 11-12.
 Both programmes are very globally-focused, they offer a wide range of subjects, their qualifications are widely recognised by international universities, and they are flexible enough to adapt to different learner needs.

 At the helm is head teacher Bryan Gerald Manditsch, who has 16 years’ experience working as a head of school.
 He says that ISV is “international in outlook, and is focused on achieving outstanding academic success”.
 While the campus is split between the elementary and the middle/high school, ISV adopts a whole school approach that gives “all students at ISV the same kinds of experiences throughout their educational journey”.

 ISV’s elementary school follows IB’s PYP, which the school says teaches students “why they should know something and how it connects to other subjects and the world around them”.
 Subjects include language and literacy, maths, art, music, PE, science, and social studies.
 In line with the PYP structure, learning focuses on Knowledge (What do we want the students to know?), Concepts (What do we want the students to understand?), Skills (What do we want students to be able to do?), Attitudes (What do we want students to value?), and Action (How do we want students to act?).